 Awards and Prizes

-2025 London Group Open Prize, Jonathan Armour Studio Award.
+2025 London Group Open, Jonathan Armour Studio Award

-2019 Madame Tussauds Fine Art Prize for final RCA MA show
+2019 Madame Tussauds Fine Art Prize (RCA MA Show)

 Residencies